mwhittaker/papers/papers/beckmann1990r.md

 Given a node with entries $E_1, \ldots, E_n$ define the overlap of $E_k$ to be
   $$\sum_{i=1, i \neq k}^n \text{area}(E_k \cap E_i)$$

-The **R\*-tree ChooseSubtree method** selects the child which increases overlap the least.
+For internal nodes that point to leaf nodes, the **R\*-tree ChooseSubtree method** selects the child which increases overlap the least.
 Ties are broken by least area increase and then least area.
+For internal nodes that point to other internal nodes, the R\*-tree ChooseSubtree method uses the original method and chooses the child which requires the least area enlargement, ties broken by least area.

 The **R\*-tree Split method** sorts each entry along every axis (first by low point, ties broken by high point).
 We then consider all possible splits of the